blessing-sanusi/microhack-doc/docs/workshop/Challenge-3-and-4/Challenge-3.md

 5. Locate the following environment variables:
    - `AZURE_AI_SEARCH_API_KEY`
    - `AZURE_OPENAI_API_KEY`
-6. Copy their values and paste them into your local `\workshop\docs\workshop\.env` file:i a `AZURE_AI_SEARCH_API_KEY=your-key-from-portal` `AZURE_OPENAI_API_KEY=your-other-key-from-portal`
+6. Copy their values and paste them into your local `\workshop\docs\workshop\.env.sample` file:
+   `AZURE_AI_SEARCH_API_KEY=your-key-from-portal`
+   `AZURE_OPENAI_API_KEY=your-other-key-from-portal`
+7. Rename the .env.sample file to .env

-7. Open a terminal or command prompt.
+8. Open a terminal or command prompt.
-8. Navigate to the project directory where `start.cmd` is located:
+9. Navigate to the project directory where `start.cmd` is located:

    ```bash
       cd src/
    ```
-9. Make sure your Python virtual environment is activated, as done in the Challenge 1      deployment steps.
+10. Make sure your Python virtual environment is activated, as done in the Challenge 1 deployment steps.

-10. Start the application:
+11. Start the application:

    ```bash
     ./start.cmd
    ```
-11. Two terminal windows will open — one for the backend and one for the frontend.
+12. Two terminal windows will open — one for the backend and one for the frontend.

-Once the app starts, you should see your new logo and working backend in action!
+Once the app starts, you should see your new logo!